uwdata/mosaic-framework-example/docs/flight-delays.md

 )
 ```

  The result is a raster, or heatmap, view.
-We can now see some striping, which reveals that the data values were truncated to a limited precision.
+ We can now see some striping, which reveals that data values are truncated to a limited precision.
  As before, we can also use interactive selections to cross-filter the charts.